 Also known as Lal Qila, Fort Rouge or Red Fort of Agra, the Agra Fort is a UNESCO world heritage site.
 It is situated at a distance of about 2.5 km north-west of the famous Taj Mahal.
 The construction of the massive fort of red sandstone by the banks of Yamuna river was started by emperor Akbar.

 One of the best architectural marvels in the state of Rajasthan, the City Palace in Udaipur is located on the banks of Lake Pichola.
-The grand white City Palace is a heritage building, almost like a fairy-tale, and it showcases the best elements of Rajput Culture and arts.
+One of the most picturesque monuments in India, the palace looks straight out of a fairy tale.
+The grand white City Palace is a heritage building, and it showcases the best elements of Rajput Culture and arts.

 Dedicated to Lord Surya, this 13th century temple is an architectural marvel and the quintessential example of Oriyan form of architecture.
 It is believed that the temple was constructed by king Narasimhadeva I of Eastern Ganga Dynasty.
 The shape of the temple is of a massive chariot with sumptuously engraved stone wheels, pillars and walls.
 A major part of the structure at present is in ruins.
 The temple is a UNESCO World Heritage Site

 Perched high at the top of a vast rocky massif, Gwalior Fort is a place hard to miss being visible from every nook and corner of the city.
 Regarded as one of most impregnable fortress of north and central India, the place is a must visit.